 Kale is considered a superfood because it’s a great source of vitamins and minerals.
 It also contains several other compounds that are beneficial for your health.

 Kale has very high levels of Vitamins A, C and K-one cup of chopped kale provides well more than your recommended daily allowance of these vitamins.
-It also is a good source of Vitamin B6, calcium, thiamine, folate, iron and several other nutrients.
+It is also a good source of Vitamin B6, calcium, thiamine, folate, iron and several other nutrients.

 Kale has a sturdy texture which makes it a good addition to soups and stews.
 It also can be sautéed, steamed or baked.
-It can even be eaten raw- in general, the smaller, younger leaves are more tender.
+It can even be eaten raw.
+In general, the smaller, younger leaves are more tender.

 - Add it to your stir fries instead of broccoli- it tastes great with Asian flavors like ginger, garlic and soy sauce